yorkpshaw/hot-stocks/journals/karis.md

 * Troubleshooting portfolio dialog
 * Writing documentation
+* Writing tests

 I worked on troubleshooting portfolio dialog and its display of data that is obtained from hitting an API endpoint on appearance.
-Asking Candice for help after working on this item for days.
+I asked Candice for help after working on this item for days, and she helped fix it right away!
+Note to self: components are rerendered every time new input is provided; including ternary expressions on data that is not yet loaded is entirely valid.

 I helped Micheline write documentation related to our README (integrations.md, data-model.md).

+I included tests for get_token and get_stock, though I'm having issues with imports with pytest.